ABZB/Pokemon-Rom-Balancer/readme.txt

     Details, including a Speed Tier calculator, can be found in the included Excel file.

 Section III: Instructions

+	(A) Gen IV and later

 		1) Decompress the NDS or 3DS file using an appropriate tool.

 		2) Run 600 Balancer

 		3) Select the appropriate target game.

 		4) Select the appropriate file:

 				* HGSS: /a/0/0/2
 				* B2W2: /a/0/1/6
 				* USUSM: a/0/1/7

 		5) You will be prompted to save a backup of the original file.

 		6) You will be prompted to save the edited file.

 		7) Exit 600 Balancer

-	7) Rebuild the file or use Luma, Hands, etc. as desired.
+		7) Rebuild the file or use Luma, Hans, etc. as desired.

+	(B) Gen III
+		1) Run 600 Balancer

+		2) Select target game.

+		3) Select the .gba file

+		4) You will be prompted to save a backup of the original file.

+		5) You will be prompted to save the edited file.

+		6) Exit 600 Balancer